Line of Duty Deaths

 Hundreds of men and women have served the citizens of Dubuque as peace officers since the Dubuque Police Department was formed in 1837, but some of them didn’t make it home at the end of their shifts.

-The mourning band, shown to the left, is the traditional way for a law enforcement officer to publicly mourn the death of a fellow officer.
+The mourning band is the traditional way for a law enforcement officer to publicly mourn the death of a fellow officer.
 The mourning band is eventually removed, but the sacrifice remains.
 This page is dedicated to the honor and memory of those who gave everything in their service and protection to Dubuque and its citizens.